KenKundert/nestedtext/README.rst

 quickly become complicated or provide unexpected results.
 A reaction to this is the use of *YAML* subsets, such as `StrictYAML
 <https://hitchdev.com/strictyaml>`_.
 However, the subsets still try to maintain
 compatibility with *YAML* and so inherit much of its complexity.
+For example, both *YAML* and *StrictYAML* support the `nine different ways to write multi-line strings in YAML <http://stackoverflow.com/a/21699210/660921>`_.

 *YAML* recognized the problems that result from *JSON* needing to unambiguously distinguish between many data types and instead uses implicit typing, which